 #8 – Life and Love

 Males attract their potential mates by either vibrating their wings or rubbing the wings along their hind legs.
 Unlike crickets, a grasshopper’s mating call more closely resembles a percussion instrument.
-The female can identify a male of her species based upon the rhythm he plays.
+The female can identify a male of her species based upon the characteristic rhythm he plays.

-Females have a somewhat short ovipositor but produces several hundred eggs after a mating.
+Females have a somewhat short ovipositor but produce several hundred eggs after a mating.
 These eggs are able to withstand the winter months.
 However, grasshoppers themselves don’t fare well in the cold, and species in less temperate climates won’t survive past their first year.
 In tropical zones, the lifespan is much longer, with species living as long as seven years.

 #9 – Farm Fury

 Grasshoppers are a hot topic among farmers.
 On the one hand, they provide a great alternative to meat for vegetarians and can be bred easily.
 On the other, hungry migratory species can devastate a corn or tobacco crop in a matter of hours with no easy way to ward them off.
+Considering a grasshopper eats half its body weight daily, a small swarm can ruin a small field.

 #10 – Home is Where the Food is